-Sometimes personality types (Holland Codes) combine in unusual ways in people.
+Inconsistent Personality Patterns.
+Sometimes the six Holland personality types (Holland Codes) combine in unusual ways in people.
 For example, if you read the descriptions of the Investigative (I) and Enterprising (E) types, you would not expect a person to have them both as his or her two strongest personality types.
-Investigative persons generally avoid leading, selling, or persuading people.
-Enterprising people are just the opposite; they like these activities.
-But, there are people who have this unusual IE or EI combination.
-The two other combinations like this are Realistic-Social (RS or SR) and Conventional-Artistic (CA or AC).
+Investigative people generally avoid leading, selling, or persuading people.
+Enterprising people, on the other hand, are just the opposite; they like these activities.
+And, there are two other "inconsistent" two-letter codes: Realistic-Social (RS or SR) and Conventional-Artistic (CA or AC).

-There are numerous occupations that attract, or are compatible, with two of the three inconsistent personality patterns.
-Here are some examples:
+"Inconsistent" Occupations & Majors.
+There are many occupations and college majors that attract, or are compatible, with persons having an inconsistent personality pattern, where they are advantaged:

-- If your personality combines in an unusual way, keep in mind: You are not abnormal; we all have differing gifts; value your uniqueness.
+- If your personality combines in an unusual way, keep in mind: You are not abnormal or an "inconsistent" person; we all have differing gifts; value your uniqueness.

-- Choosing a career is likely to be more challenging, but there are many jobs for which you are uniquely qualified.
+- Choosing a career or a college major is likely to be more challenging, but there are many for which you are uniquely qualified.
 And, once you are in a career, you will likely find opportunities to do tasks, or related jobs, that better fit you.

 - You may need to look for ways outside of work to satisfy the other side of your personality.